mindedge/blade/readme.md

 ```
 composer install
 ```
-## Configuration:
+# Configuration:

 Within the root directory of of your app, create four directories.
 I have used the "ROOTDIR" to denote the application root.

 1. ROOTDIR/bootrap
 2. ROOTDIR/config
 3. ROOTDIR/cache
 4. ROOTDIR/views

+Note: the 'views' directory will correspond to wherever your application holds its presentation layer files and is configurable.
+You may name/change the views directory to whatever makes sense for your application.

 You should wind up with something like this: